Why is using video for sales emails a smarter way to engage prospects and advance deals?

-A recent survey found that 4x more people prefer to watch video over reading text, citing video as a much easier format to consume information.
-Your prospects are overwhelmed and busy.
-Sales videos allow them to quickly learn what your company has to offer—along with a host of other benefits we’ll explain below.
+Many prefer video as a much easier format to consume information over text.
+Your prospects are no different.
+They are overwhelmed and busy and sales videos allow them to quickly learn what your company has to offer—along with a host of other benefits we’ll explain below.

 What is Video for Sales?

 Sales videos are when salespeople record videos to send to prospects—via email, LinkedIn, or another channel—to increase responses.
 This is proven to be an extremely effective way to increase open rates and response rates and grab a coveted slice of your busy prospects’ attention.